Jude Law: Philanthropy

-In 2004, Law launched a campaign to raise £2.5 million towards the Young Vic Theatre's £12.5 million redevelopment project.
-He is currently Chairman of the Young Vic committee and has said he is proud to help make the Young Vic "a nurturing bed" for young directors.
+In 2004, Law launched a campaign to raise £2.5 million towards the Young Vic Theatre's £12.5 million redevelopment project, with the theatre successfully re-opening in 2006.
+As of 2007, Law was Chairman of the Young Vic committee, during which he expressed dignity for his contributions towards the theatre.
 In 2006, he joined Robbie Williams in the "Soccer Aid" celebrity football match to benefit UNICEF.

 In 2006, he starred in an anthology of Samuel Beckett readings and performances directed by Anthony Minghella.
 With the Beckett Gala Evening at the Reading Town Hall, more than £22,000 was donated for the Macmillan Cancer Support.
 Also in 2006, Frost and Law directed a Shakespeare play in a South African orphanage.
 He travelled to Durban with Frost and their children to help children who have lost their parents to AIDS.
 In July 2007, as patron of the charity, he helped kick off the month-long tour of the AIDS-themed musical Thula Sizwe by the Young Zulu Warriors.
 Also in 2007, he encouraged the Friends of the Earth/the Big Ask campaign, asking British government to take action against climate change.

-Law does charity work for organisations such as Make Poverty History, the Rhys Daniels Trust, and the WAVE Trauma Centre.
+Law has done charity work for organizations such as Make Poverty History, the Rhys Daniels Trust, and the WAVE Trauma Centre.
 He supports the Make-A-Wish Foundation and the Pride of Britain Awards.

 He is the chairman of the Music For Tomorrow Foundation to help rebuild Katrina-devastated New Orleans.

 Law serves as an ambassador of the Prince of Wales' Children and the Arts Foundation.
-He supports Breast Cancer Care, and in December 2008 he supported the Willow Foundation with a small canvas for their campaign Stars on Canvas.
+He supports Breast Cancer Care, and in December 2008 he supported the Willow Foundation by creating a small canvas for their campaign Stars on Canvas.
 In April 2009 he supported the charity Education Africa with the gift of a mask he had painted and signed himself.
 The campaign was launched on eBay by Education Africa.

 Law, alongside Judi Dench, helped save St Stephen's Church in Hampstead.
 They supported the campaign, which raised £4.5 million to refurbish the Victorian church in North London.
 The building reopened in March 2009 as an arts and community centre.